 The marketing worked, however.
 Not only did VietJet Airlines claim nearly a third of Vietnam's air travel market, by dollar value, overnight, but its success led to its CEO becoming Vietnam's first woman billionaire.

 02 of 06

 Not to be confused with Europe's RyanAir (an airline that's controversial in its own way), Malaysia's Rayani Air operates only a few hours' flying time from VietJet, but couldn't be more different.
 That's because while VietJet sells sex, Rayani Air sells modesty.
-Specifically, it's Malaysia's first Sharia-complaint airlines, featuring hostesses in full hijab (although not, as I earlier misled you, burqas), halal meals and no alcohol, which to be fair isn't that uncommon among airlines serving Muslim countries, such as Saudi Arabia's flag carrier Saudia.
+Specifically, it's Malaysia's first Sharia-complaint airlines, featuring hostesses in full hijab (although not technically burqas), halal meals and no alcohol, which to be fair isn't that uncommon among airlines serving Muslim countries, such as Saudi Arabia's flag carrier Saudia.
 (It should be noted that Malaysian flag carrier Malaysia Airlines, controversial for its own reasons, does serve alcohol onboard.)

-Or, I should say, it was Malaysia's first Sharia-compliant airline.
+Or, more accurately, it was Malaysia's first Sharia-compliant airline.
 Rayani Air ceased operations in April 2016, after less than four months in the air, creating further controversy.
 While Rayani Air executives insisted the airline was "restructuring," officials claimed it had breached the conditions of its contract.
 Inshallah!

 03 of 06

 To be sure, there is a European airline on this list, but probably not the one you think.
 While the aforementioned RyanAir has created controversy based on its ridiculous fees and cramped airline cabins, Eurowings is controversial because it allows passengers bound for party destinations to make so-called "Blind Bookings," where they pay a fix fee, then board a flight to a random destination.